mvenghaus/filament-plugin-schedule-monitor/README.md

-# Filament Plugin - Translatable Inline
+# Filament Plugin - Schedule Monitor

 With this plugin, you can display the data from [spatie/laravel-schedule-monitor](https://github.com/spatie/laravel-schedule-monitor) in your Filament panel.